Flutterwave/Node-v3/documentation/tokenization.md

 ## Update token details

-This describes how to update details tied to a card token
+This section describes how to update details tied to a card token.

 ```javascript